 APIs are tools that allow programmers to write applications rapidly.
 Many operating systems and applications have different kinds of APIs.
 For example, Windows has many API sets that the system hardware or applications use.

 IT managers need more than just technical skills to be successful.
 You’ll need a set of soft skills as well to thrive in any IT management position.
 The top soft skills you can expect to use on the job include:

 Communication is an essential part of any position in technology.
 You’ll be working with other members of an IT team, who you’ll also need to manage.
 In addition, you’ll be liaising with other members of the company, from sales to management.
 As a result, you should know how to effectively communicate and share information with others.

-Technology is changing quickly and you need to stay updated on those changes in order to survive as an IT manager.
-You should be capable of adapting quickly as new technologies are introduced, and be willing to train yourself and others on how to use and embrace these new technologies in the workplace.
+Technology is changing quickly and you need to stay up-to-date to survive as an IT manager.
+You should be capable of adapting quickly as new technologies are introduced.
+You should also be willing to train yourself and others on how to use and embrace these new technologies in the workplace.

 Listed below are the six main steps you’ll need to follow in order to become an IT manager.

-The good news is that Career Karma can help guide you through every step of this process.
-We’ll provide you with free mentorship, coaching and access to a community of other aspiring IT managers who can support you through your journey.
+The good news is that Career Karma can guide you through every step of this process.
+We’ll provide you with free mentorship, coaching, and access to a community of other aspiring IT managers who can support you through your journey.

-We’ll also help you prepare for and get accepted to a top software engineering coding bootcamp so you can get the training you need to break into a career in IT management.
+We’ll also help you prepare for and get accepted into a top coding bootcamp so you can break into a career in IT management.